Putting the spotlight on pediatric health equity

-To ensure the care we provide is in line with our best intentions, Mi-CHEC brings together the three largest pediatric hospitals in Michigan to identify potential inequities in our systems, research inequities that may be common to all three health systems, address any inequities identified through quality improvement interventions, and evaluate the impact of our interventions.
+To ensure the care we provide is in line with our best intentions, Mi-CHEC brings together the three largest pediatric hospitals in Michigan to identify potential variation in the quality of care in our systems, research areas of concern that may be common to all three health systems, initiate quality improvement interventions to address any proven health inequity, and evaluate the impact of our interventions.

 What does this look like in practice?
 Mi-CHEC combines research and quality improvement experts to facilitate each stage of these research and improvement processes across sites.